opennms-forge/configplayground/README.md

    This is not an ideal scenario since it triggers again an update to the persistence manager.
    We can mitigate that by checking if someting really changed and only write then.
    Another option is to write our own `ConfigurationAdmin` implementation.
+3. We can hook into the FactoryConfiguration mechanism via `ConfigurationAdmin.getFactoryConfiguration()`